How do I disable process name collection in my metrics agent?

 /opt/digitalocean/bin/do-agent --no-collector.processes

-You can also check the agent logs to confirm the flag is active.
+You can also check the agent logs.

 journalctl -u do-agent